-- Disparate/ Adverse Treatment: An intentional decision-making process suffers from disparate treatment if decisions are based on the subject's sensitive attributes. - Disparate/ Adverse Impact: Outcomes of a seemingly neural decision-making process that disproportionately hurts/ benefits people with specific sensitive attribute values.
+- Disparate/ Adverse Treatment: An intentional decision-making process suffers from disparate treatment if decisions are based on the subject's protected attributes. - Disparate/ Adverse Impact: Outcomes of a seemingly neutral decision-making process that disproportionately hurts/ benefits people with specific protected attribute values.
 Note: Here, the term does not mean the disparate impact metric.

 We present a set of fairness metrics for dealing with adverse impact scenarios.
+Additional metrics can be found in [26].
 The fairness metrics quantify the level of discrimination in the outcome and treatment towards an individual or group(s) of the population.
-The specific metric is to be used, keeping in mind the context and application of a given Al algorithm.
+The specific metric may be used, keeping in mind the context and application of a given AI algorithm.